adamw/website/content/blog/2008-04-22-envers-preview-2-versioning-relations.md

 dsq_thread_id:
   - 1094263273
 categories:
-  - Envers
+  - envers
-  - Java
+  - java
-  - JBoss
+  - hibernate

 ---
 You can now [download][1] a second preview version of the [Envers][2] library!